qiuye-zhou/use-aid/docs/us/brief.md

 # Introduction

-`useaid`，A common vueuse substitute for the simple version.
+`use-aid`，A common vueuse substitute for the simple version.

 ## Feature